Quantum counterfactuality with identical particles: IFM with multiple particles

 The principle of IFM-by-proxy can be straightforwardly extended to a situation where multiple pulses interfere in an interferometric setup.
 Consider the case of an analogous single-photon interference in a 3-pulse scenario.
-A similar setup as in Fig. \ref{fig:ifm2} can be considered, but with three consecutive pulses being interfered.
-For example, the beam-splitters of Fig. \ref{fig:ifm2} are replaced by tritters (three-way beam-splitters) described by the unitary action
+For example, the beam-splitters of Fig. \ref{fig:ifm2} are replaced by tritters (three-way beam-splitters) described by the unitary

 In general, any $n$-input $n$-output splitter can be realized by a cascaded setup of $\mathbf{U}_2$ \cite{reck1994experimental}.
-A proxy counterfactual setup incorporating the tritter transformation of Eq. (\ref{eq:3way}) realized through a two-interferometer cascaded setup is depicted in Fig. \ref{fig:ifm3}.
+The tritter transformation of Eq. (\ref{eq:3way}) realized through a two-interferometer cascaded setup is depicted in Fig. \ref{fig:ifm3}.

 In the absence of a retractable obstacle $O$, only a $D_1$ detection occurs for the train of pulses given in Eq. (\ref{eq:coherent}).
-To show this, note that the state of the fields after BS$_1$ and BS$_2$ is given by:
+To show this, note that the state of the fields after BS$_2$ is given by:

 where $\ast$ indicates the superposition of two or more consecutive pulses.
-Eq. (\ref{eq:3traina}) shows that three sequential pulses are involved in the interference.
-A phase of $e^{i\pi/2}$ (via a half-wave plate) is assumed to be introduced in the arm $s$ prior to the action of ${\rm BS_{4}}$.
-As follows from Eq. (\ref{eq:3train}), in the absence of the obstacle $O$, detection may happen only at detector $D_1$ and not at $D_2$ or $D_3$.

-It follows that a detection at detector $D_2$ or $D_3$ indicates the presence of $O$ on path $l$.
-This corresponds to a counterfactual measurement of the obstacle.
-Similarly, an obstacle placed at arm $m$ can also be counterfactually measured.
-The counterfactual detection is interaction-free with probability $\approx 1-|\alpha|^2 \approx 0.9$, letting $|\alpha|^2=0.1$.
-As in the previous case, one may observe ideal IFM-by-proxy by employing the state Eq. (\ref{eq:state}), rather than a train of coherent pulses.
+From Eq. (\ref{eq:3train}), it follows that a detection at detector $D_2$ or $D_3$ indicates the presence of $O$ on path $l$-- a case of IFM.

-A potential application of this kind of setup is checking for misalignment or defects in a quantum circuit.
-For example, suppose we require a quantum circuit that builds on the one given in Fig. \ref{fig:ifm3}.
-Then, before placing the necessary optical elements (such as gates, polarizers, half/full wave plates etc.), one can check for the above interference patterns, such as a detection only at $D_1$ in the absence of any path defects in arm $l$ or $m$.
-One can run a defect diagnostics on the circuit by introducing obstacles or certain phase fluctuations and monitoring the detector clicks.
+A potential application of this kind of setup is checking for misalignment, defects or environment-induced decoherence in a quantum circuit.
+One can run an error diagnostics on the circuit by introducing obstacles or certain phase fluctuations and monitoring the detector clicks.
+Quantum information leaking into the interferometer's environment can be compensated via error correcting codes or recovered using the leaked modes and a classical feed-forward technique \cite{sabuncu2010environment}.